danny-avila/LibreChat/docs/install/configuration/custom_config.md

 - **Type**: Integer
 - **Example**: `timeoutMs: 10000`
 - **Description**: Sets a timeout in milliseconds for assistant runs.
 Helps manage system load by limiting total run operation time.
-The default is
-- **Note**: Defaults to `180000` if omitted (3 minutes).
+- **Note**: Defaults to 3 minutes (180,000 ms).
 Run operation times can range between 50 seconds to 2 minutes but also exceed this.
 If the `timeoutMs` value is exceeded, the run will be cancelled.

 ## Custom Endpoint Object Structure
 Each endpoint in the `custom` array should have the following structure: